 Legs continued – flip locks vs twist locks – Some tripods utilise flip locks while others use twist locks.
 If speed of set-up is important, look for legs with three sections and twist locks; if portability is essential but speed less so, look for legs with four or five sections and flip locks (tripods with more leg sections tend to have shorter folded lengths)

 What about the centre column?
 Most tripods feature a centre column that can be extended to raise the height of your camera, or angled and sometimes even inverted to allow for stability at otherwise tricky angles.
-For macro photographers that often shoot from ground level, this is a hugely important factor.
+For macro photographers who often shoot from ground level, this is a hugely important factor.
+One technique tip for centre column use: for maximum stability, extend the legs first and only deploy the centre column once you have reached maximum leg extension.

 What about the head?
 As expected with all this competition, there’s a wider range of tripods and heads on the market, but this means that choosing the best option for your needs can be confusing, to say the least.
 Read on for our overview of what’s available, and our recommendations for the best kit on the market.